-Homes heated by electricity, including lights, will be assumed by the North Dakota LIHEAP.
+Homes heated by electricity (as a primary fuel source), including lights, will be assumed by the North Dakota LIHEAP.

 Do not separate the "heating" from "non-heating" costs.
-Consider the entire bill, household resources, amount needed to resolve the crisis, and enter one payment under Emergency as Service Code 04.
+Consider the entire bill, household resources, amount needed to resolve the crisis.